zjruff/pycnet-audio/docs/index.rst

 		Standardize filenames to the format expected by the program, consisting of a prefix (either supplied by the user or based on the directory structure) and the date and time when the recording began.
 If the filename already contains a timestamp in YYYYMMDD_HHMMSS format, that timestamp will be retained.
 If not, pycnet will create a timestamp for each file based on the file's last modification time.

 	``combine``
-		Combine processing output files (class score files, .wav file inventory files, detection summary files, review files, and processing log files) from several target directories.
-(This will be done automatically in ``batch_process`` mode if you include the ``-m`` flag; see below.)
+		Combine processing output files (class score files, audio file inventory files, detection summary files, review files, and processing log files) from several target directories.
+The output files for the individual directories will be removed once the combined files have been created.
+(When processing data in ``batch_process`` mode, you can include the ``-m`` flag to do this automatically; see below for details.)

 	``cleanup``
 		Recursively delete the spectrograms and the temporary folder in which they were generated.
 (This will be done automatically in some other modes if you include the ``-a`` flag; see below.)